School of Theology and Religious Studies

-The School of Theology and Religious Studies is one of the twelve schools at The Catholic University of America, located in Washington, D.C. and one of the three ecclesiastical schools at the university, together with the School of Canon Law and the School of Philosophy.
-The school is part of the main campus in the Brookland neighborhood in Northeast D.C.
+The School of Theology and Religious Studies is one of the twelve schools at The Catholic University of America in Washington, D.C., and one of the three ecclesiastical schools at the university, together with the School of Canon Law and the School of Philosophy.
+The school is part of the main campus in the Brookland neighborhood in Northeast Washington, D.C.

-On September 24, 2014, CUA president John Garvey announced that he had appointed the Very Reverend Mark Morozowich, Dean of the School of Theology and Religious Studies, as interim provost of The Catholic University of America for the remainder of the 2014-2015 academic year.
-Fr Morozowich has served as dean of the School of Theology and Religious Studies since July 2012.
-President Garvey also announced that Monsignor Paul McPartlan, the Carl J. Peter Professor of Systematic Theology and Ecumenism, had agreed to serve as the acting dean of the School of Theology and Religious studies during this interim period.